nodesman/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 5. Replications with clients (i.e Couchbase Lite) should now resume.

 > **Note:** Enabling convergence on your existing deployment (i.e XATTRs) is **not** reversible.
 It is recommended to test the upgrade on a staging environment before upgrading the production environment.

+## Migrating from Bucket Shadowing

+As of Sync Gateway 1.5, the Bucket Shadowing feature is deprecated and no longer supported.
+The following steps outline a recommended method for migrating from Bucket Shadowing to the latest version with interoperability between Couchbase Server SDKs and Couchbase Mobile.

+1. Follow the recommendations in the [Couchbase Server documentation](https://developer.couchbase.com/documentation/server/current/install/upgrade-online.html) to upgrade all instances to 5.0.
+2. Update Couchbase Server SDK applications to read/write documents to the mobile bucket.
+3. Make sure that all documents are present in the mobile bucket, the Sync Function may have rejected some documents based on the access control rules for example.
+If you are not using a Sync Function you can ignore this verification step.
+4. Delete the shadow bucket from Couchbase Server.
+5. Perform an upgrade of Sync Gateway instances as [detailed above](whatsnew.html#upgrading).
+This upgrade will incur some application downtime.
+6. Monitor the Sync Gateway logs upon start-up.
+7. Replications with mobile clients (i.e Couchbase Lite) should now resume.